Nondiscrimination and Anti-Harassment Policy and Resolution Procedures

 Protected Class

 Identities that are protected from discrimination and/or harassment under applicable laws or Dartmouth policy.
-Those identities include age, color, disability, ethnic origin, familial status, gender expression, gender identity, marital status, national origin, race, religion, sex, sexual orientation, veteran status, or other category defined under applicable law or Dartmouth policy.
+Those identities include sex, race (actual or perceived), color, religion, age, disability, status as a veteran, national or ethnic origin, actual or perceived shared ancestry or ethnic characteristics, or citizenship or residency in a country with a dominant religion or distinct religious identity, familial status, marital status, sexual orientation, gender identity, gender expression, or any category defined under applicable law or Dartmouth policy.

 Respondent